 Stack Limits and Openfiles

 WAX software memory addressing and the number of API requests a Production Mainnet Node will receive require that the Ubuntu 20.04 default Stack Limit and Number of Open Files be increased.

 Configure and verify the raised limits as below:

 Build the Software

-The WAX software is derived from opensource EOSIO software, however it has been modified to suit the needs of the WAX Protocol Network.
+The WAX software is derived from opensource Antelope software, however it has been modified to suit the needs of the WAX Protocol Network.

-waxbuild tag is always available on the WAX Github
+waxbuild tag is currently available on the cc32d9 Github

 This example uses Ubuntu Linux to build the WAX software from source following the process below: